cast-org/figuration/site/4.0/utilities/typography.md

 {% endcapture %}
 {% renderExample example %}

-## Italics
+## Font Style

-Italicize text with `.font-italic`.
+Italicize or reset the font style for a section of text.

 {% capture example %}
 <p class="font-italic">Italic text.</p>
+<p class="font-normal">Text without font style</p>
 {% endcapture %}
 {% renderExample example %}

 ## Font Family

-Alter the font family for a section of text with
+Alter the font family for a section of text.

 {% capture example %}
 <p class="font-family-sans-serif">This is an example of the sans serif font.</p>